Titus Thorne

 Research has found that exogenous HGH therapy can have a number of positive benefits like helping increase lean muscle mass and decrease body fat in test subjects [6].
 But there are significant downsides to supplementing HGH directly; it has been linked to serious side effects [7].

-Tesamorelin HGH Supplementation
+Tesamorelin and HGH

 Researchers have found that it is much safer to increase HGH levels in the body indirectly by using peptides that cause the body to produce and secrete more of its own, natural HGH.
 Tesamorelin can do just that.